ejmahler/RustFFT/README.md

 ### WebAssembly Targets

-RustFFT additionally supports [the fixed-width SIMD extension for WebAssembly](https://github.com/WebAssembly/spec/blob/main/proposals/simd/SIMD.md).
+RustFFT supports [the fixed-width SIMD extension for WebAssembly](https://github.com/WebAssembly/spec/blob/main/proposals/simd/SIMD.md).
 Just like AVX, SSE, and NEON, no special code is needed to take advantage of this code path; all you need to do is plan a FFT using the `FftPlanner`.

 **Note:** There is an important caveat when compiling WASM SIMD accelerated code: Unlike AVX, SSE, and NEON, WASM does not allow dynamic feature detection.
 Because of this limitation, RustFFT **cannot** detect CPU features and automatically switch to WASM SIMD accelerated algorithms.
 Instead, it unconditionally uses the SIMD code path if the `wasm_simd` crate feature is enabled.
 Read more about this limitation [in the official Rust docs](https://doc.rust-lang.org/1.75.0/core/arch/wasm32/index.html#simd).